TedHusted/awake/README.md

 # awake
-A science fiction novella about information technology
+A science fiction novella about information technology.